Syllabus & Course Policies

 Exams

-Exams will be taken on paper on campus in various rooms across campus.
-There will be no remote exams offered this semester.
+Exams will be taken on paper on campus in designated exam rooms.
+There will be no remote exams this summer.

 We will post an announcement on Ed ahead of each exam with information for students who cannot take the exam.